Men in nursing: History

 In the 14th century, the Alexian brothers existed as a Christian religious congregation with strong emphasis on care for the infirmed.
 Following a conversion to Christianity, John of God provided care for people who were both physically and mentally ill.
-He notably challenged the stigmas associated with Mental Illness.
+He notably challenged the stigmas associated with mental illness.
 Later, he founded the Brothers Hospitallers of Saint John of God, which continues to care for patients to this day.

 Reasons for low representation

-There are several reasons suggested for a low rates of nursing by males: stereotypes of nursing, lack of male interest in the profession, low pay, nursing job titles such as Sister and Matron, and the perception that male nurses will have difficulty in the workplace carrying out their duties.
+There are several reasons suggested for a low rates of nursing by males: stereotypes of nursing, lack of male interest in the profession, low pay, nursing job titles such as sister and matron, and the perception that male nurses will have difficulty in the workplace carrying out their duties.
 It is argued by the Chief Executive of the Royal College of Nursing that the "continuing stereotyping" of male nurses is the main reason for low intake.
-Selected studies have showed that low representation of male's nurses are due to concerns that their touch when providing care would be misinterpreted and result in accusations of sexual inappropriateness.
-Another reason as to low rates of male nurses is due to lack of encouragement to pursue this occupation.
-One reason being that men lack encouragement from other male nurses or nursing students because there are too few of them.
+Studies have shown that low representation of male nurses is due to concerns that their touch when providing care would be misinterpreted and result in accusations of sexual inappropriateness.
+Another reason is lack of encouragement to pursue the occupation: men lack encouragement from other male nurses or nursing students because there are too few of them.
 Men also report that there are no other men in nursing classes, and at times are discouraged from participating in all student activities.

 Men are not underrepresented in nursing in every country.
 A majority of nurses are male in many countries in Francophone Africa.